anaef/lua-linear/README.md

 ## Introduction

-Lua Linear provides linear algebra functions for the Lua programming language.
+Lua Linear provides comprehensive linear algebra support for the Lua programming language.
 Where applicable, the BLAS and LAPACK implementations on the system are used.

 ## Build, Test, and Install